 If the higher-handicap player pipes a drive down the middle, that can free up the better player to go birdie-hunting and play the hole more aggressively.
 Or, if the first player hits their tee shot out of bounds, the better player knows the team is relying in their ball for that hole, and may elect to play for a safe and easy par.

 If your team consists of a chill, steady golfer and a grip-it and rip-it player, let the aggressive player tee off first.
 This allows them to swing freely and if they miss, the conservative player can make sure to safely get them into the fairway.

 Don’t be afraid to take aggressive swings at risky targets.
 Between you and your partner, you have two shots at the flagstick.
 If you think taking an aggressive shot will pay off, go for it.

 Four-Ball ball is one of the most common formats of golf on some of the biggest and smallest stages of the game.
-Knowing the rules and strategies will only help you the next time you find yourself playing Four-Ball.
+Knowing the rules and strategies will help you the next time you play Four-Ball.